vish2002/GFG-POTD/README.md

 # GFG-POTD
-In this repository i will post GFG POTD daily
+In this repository i will post solutions to GFG POTD daily.